-Page

-MANAGEMENT'S DISCUSSION AND ANALYSIS i-iii

-INDEPENDENT AUDITORS' REPORT 1-2

-FINANCIAL STATEMENTS

-Statement of Net Position 3

-Statement of Revenues, Expenses, and Changes in Net Position 4

-Statement of Cash Flows 5

-Notes to Financial Statements 6-28

-REQUIRED SUPPLEMENTARY INFORMATION

-Schedules of Required Supplementary Information - Pension Information 29

-Notes to Required Supplementary Information 30

-SUPPLEMENTAL INFORMATION

-Schedule of Revenues, Expenditures, and Change in Fund Balance- Budget to Actual - Enterprise Fund 31

-Schedule of Tax Collections and Unpaid Balances 32

-REPORT REQUIRED BY OREGON MINIMUM AUDIT STANDARDS

-Independent Auditors' Report Required by Oregon State Regulations 33-34
+Page MANAGEMENT'S DISCUSSION AND ANALYSIS i-iii INDEPENDENT AUDITORS' REPORT 1-2 FINANCIAL STATEMENTS Statement of Net Position 3 Statement of Revenues, Expenses, and Changes in Net Position 4 Statement of Cash Flows 5 Notes to Financial Statements 6-28 REQUIRED SUPPLEMENTARY INFORMATION Schedules of Required Supplementary Information - Pension Information 29 Notes to Required Supplementary Information 30 SUPPLEMENTAL INFORMATION Schedule of Revenues, Expenditures, and Change in Fund Balance- Budget to Actual - Enterprise Fund 31 Schedule of Tax Collections and Unpaid Balances 32 REPORT REQUIRED BY OREGON MINIMUM AUDIT STANDARDS Independent Auditors' Report Required by Oregon State Regulations 33-34 REPORTS REQUIRED BY GOVERNMENT AUDITING STANDARDS AND THE UNIFORM GUIDANCE Independent Auditors' Report on Internal Control Over Financial Reporting and on Compliance and Other Matters Based on an Audit of Financial Statements Performed in Accordance with Government Auditing Standards 35-36 Independent Auditors' Report on Compliance for Each Major Program and on Internal Control Over Compliance Required by the Uniform Guidance 37-38 Schedule of Expenditures of Federal Awards 39 Notes to Schedule of Expenditures of Federal Awards 40 Summary of Findings and Questioned Costs 41 Summary Schedule of Prior Audit Findings 42

-PORT OF COLUMBIA COUNTY MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended June 30, 2020
+PORT OF COLUMBIA COUNTY MANAGEMENT'S DISCUSSION AND ANALYSIS For the Year Ended June 30, 2019

-This discussion and analysis of the Port of Columbia County (the Port) financial performance provides an overview of the Port's financial activities for the fiscal year ended June 30, 2020.
+This discussion and analysis of the Port of Columbia County (the Port) financial performance provides an overview of the Port's financial activities for the fiscal year ended June 30, 2019.
 Please read it in conjunction with the Port's financial statements, which follow this section.